Jacques de Bousie: Sugar to welcome Anne of Denmark

 During Anne of Denmark's formal entry to Edinburgh on 17 May 1590, she went up a street called the West Bow, where a boy with mathematical instruments played the female personification of Astronomy, "Astronomia" or "Astrologia".
 He recited Anne's fortune and the children she would bear in Latin verse composed by the schoolmaster Hercules Rollock.
 The actor predicted a hail storm and white sugar sweets were thrown from the windows of houses overlooking the scene.
 The child said this rain would fall into her lap, proving the truth of his prediction, alluding to the legend of Danaë.
 The 12 boxes of sweets, described as "scrotcherts and confects", cost £3-2s-8d Scots.

 Banqueting in Scotland

 The English ambassador Robert Bowes described a particular Scottish form of banqueting to William Cecil, as the details given of a banquet mentioned in a previous letter had puzzled Queen Elizabeth.
 Bowes explained that some Scottish banquets consisted of "small provisions of delicates having spice [sweet]meat and wines, of no great matter or value."
 James VI and the Earl of Bothwell enjoyed a banquet like this, "with good liking and favourable countenances", on 15 August 1593 at the Shore of Leith before the king embarked in a ferry boat for Kinghorn.
 Jacques de Bousie would have supplied sweetmeats for such banquets.

+A banquet held to celebrate a reconciliation between the town of Edinburgh and James VI in 1597, following a riot cost nearly £182 Scots, the cost of the "desert" provided by the "suckerman" was £23.